Simulation Study of Binary Mergers of Galaxy Clusters I: Properties of Merger Shocks and Radio Emission: Numerical Details and Simulations

 \subsection{MHD Simulations}

-We follow the flow dynamics of the gas component of merging subclusters using the HOW-MHD code by solving the set of ideal MHD equations with an adiabatic equation of state.
-The code is based on a High-Order WENO (HOW) scheme combined with a strong stability-preserving Runge–Kutta (SSPRK) time integrator, and it implements a high-order version of the constrained transport (CT) scheme to ensure the divergence-free condition of the magnetic field.
+We calculate the flow dynamics of the gas component using the HOW-MHD code by solving the set of {ideal MHD equations with an adiabatic equation of state.} The code is based on a High-Order WENO (HOW) scheme combined with a strong stability-preserving Runge–Kutta (SSPRK) time integrator, and it implements a high-order version of the constrained transport (CT) scheme ensuring the divergence-free condition of the magnetic field.
 Further details of the HOW-MHD code can be found in \citet{seo2023}.
-CRe are treated as test particles (see below) since their energy remains only a small fraction of the gas energy, and thus their presence would not influence the dynamics of the gas flow.
+CRe are treated as test particles, since their energy remains only a small fraction of the gas energy and thus their presence would not influence the dynamics of the gas flow.
+(The CRe solver is described in Section \ref{s2.5}.)

-The computational domain is a cubic box with periodic boundaries and set to have the side length $r_0 = 10~\mathrm{Mpc}$.
-The main suite of simulations uses $512^3$ uniform grid zones, corresponding to a spatial resolution of $\Delta x = 19.5~\mathrm{kpc}$.
-Additional runs with $256^3$ zones are performed to assess the dependence on model parameters, including $f_V$, the momentum diffusion coefficient, the injection parameters of the CRe energy spectrum, and the presence of preexisting fossil CRe populations (see below).
-Each simulation is evolved up to $t_{\rm end}/t_0 \approx 1.5$ (roughly $3.8~\mathrm{Gyr}$); our analysis focuses primarily on the period from the pericenter passage at $t_{\rm pp}/t_0 \approx 0.6$ to approximately 1~Gyr afterward, corresponding to $t_{\rm obs}/t_0 \approx 1.0$, which we take as the representative observation epoch.
+{Each simulation consists of two stages: (1) a pre-merger MHD run to generate turbulent flow motions and magnetic fields for each subcluster, in which turbulence is driven for $\sim 2$~Gyr, and (2) a binary-merger MHD run including the CRe component, in which the collision of the two subclusters is followed for $\sim 3.8$~Gyr. }